-I have been thus minute in the above detail, not only that an event of such importance to the Society might be recorded, but that it might serve as an example worthy of imitation in ceremonies of a similar kind, on a future occasion.
+I have been thus minute in the above detail, not only that an event of fuch importance to the nitized by Google

+Society might be recorded, but that it might ferve as an example worthy of imitation in ceremonies of a fimilar kind, on a future occasion.

-The marquis of Carnarvon (afterward duke of Chandos) succeeded lord Carysfort in the office of Grand Master, in March 1754.
+The marquis of Carnarvon (afterward duke of Chandos) succeeded lord Carysfort in the office of Grand Master of England, in March 1754.
 He began his administration by ordering the Book of Constitutions to be reprinted, under the inspection of a committee, consisting of the Grand Officers, and some other respectable brethren.
 The Grand Master's zeal and attention to the true interests of the Society were shewn on every occasion.
-He presented to the Grand Lodge, a large silver jewel, gilt, for the use of the Treasurer, being cross keys in a knot, enamelled with blue; and gave feveral other proofs of his attachment.
+He presented to the Grand Lodge, a large silver jewel, gilt, for the use of the Treasurer, being cross keys in a knot, enamelled with blue; and gave several other proofs of his attachment.

-Soon after the election of the marquis of Carnarvon, the Grand Lodge took into confideration a complaint against certain brethren, for assembling, without any legal authority, under the denomination of ancient masons; who, as such, considered themselves independent of the Society, and not subject to the laws of the Grand Lodge, or to the control of the Grand Master.
-Dr. Manningham, the Deputy Grand Master, pointed out the necesfity of discouraging their meetings, as being contrary to the laws of the Society, and openly subversive of the allegiance due to the Grand Master.
-On this representation the Grand Lodge resolved, that the meeting of any brethren under the denomination of Masons, other than as brethren of the ancient and honourable Society of Free and Accepted Masons established upon the universal system, is inconsistent with the honour and interest of the craft, and a high infult on the Grand Master and the whole body of Masons.
-In consequence of this resolution, sourteen brethren, who were members of a lodge held at the Ben Jonson's head in Pelham-street, Spitalsields, were expelled the Society, and that lodge was ordered to be erased out of the lift.
+Soon after the election of the marquis of Carnarvon, the Grand Lodge took into confideration a complaint against certain brethren, for assembling, without any legal authority, under the denomination of ancient malons: and who, as fuch, confidered themselves independent of the Society, and not subject to the laws of the Grand Lodge, or to the control of the Grand Master.
+Dr. Manningham, the Deputy Grand Master, pointed out the necesfity of discouraging such meetings, as being contrary to the laws of the Society, and openly subversive of the allegiance due to the Grand Master.
+On this representation the Grand Lodge resolved, that the meeting of any brethren under the denomination of Masons, other than as brethren of the ancient and honourable Society of Free and.
+Accepted Masons established upon the universal system, is inconsistent with the honour and interest of the craft, and a high insult on the Grand Master and the whole body of Masons.
+In confequence of this resolution, sourteen brethren, who were members of a lodge held at the Ben Johnson's head in Pelham-street, Spitalsields, were expelled the Society, and that lodge was ordered to be erased out of the list.

-No preceding Grand Master granted so many provincial deputations as the marquis of Carnarvon-On the 7th of October 1755, the marquis appointed a Provincial Grand Master for Durham, and soon after a very respectable lodge was constituted at Sunderland under his lordship's auspices.
-In less than two years the following patents were issued by his lordship; 1. for South Carolina; 2. for South Wales; 3. for Antigua; 4. for all North America, where no former provincial was appointed; 5. for Barbadoes, and all other his majesty's islands to the windward of Guadaloupe; 6. for St. Eustatius, Cuba, and St. Martin's, Dutch Caribbee islands in America; 7. for Scilly, and the adjacent islands; 8. for all his majesty's dominions in Germany, with a power to chuse their successors; and o. for the County Palatine of Chester, and the City and County of Chefter.
-The greater part of these appointments appear to have been mere honorary grants in favour of individuals, few of them having been attended with advantage to the Society.
+No preceding Grand Master granted so many provincial deputations as the marquis of Carnaryon-On the 7th of October 1755, his lordship appointed a Provincial Grand Master for Durham. and foon after a very respectable lodge was constituted at Sunderland under his lordship's auspices.
+In less than two years the following patents were issued by his lordship; 1. for South Carolina; 2. for South Wales; 3. for Antigua; 4. for all North America, where no former provincial was appointed; 5. for Barbadoes, and all other his majesty's islands to the windward of Guadaloupe; 6. for St. Eustatius, Cuba, and St. Martin's, Dutch Caribbee islands in America; 7. for Scilly, and the adjacent islands; 8. for all his majesty's dominions in Germany, with a power to chuse their successors; and o for the County Palatine of Chester, and the City and County of Chester.
+The greater part of these appointments appear to have been mere honorary grants in favour of individuals, few of them having been attended with any real advantage to the Society.